grork/personal-blog/_posts/2022-04-05-file-new-project-innerloop.md

 ## TypeScript compiler behaviour detour

-Adding the dependency on `browser-sync` causes compile failures: [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) no longer returns `number`, but a [`NodeJS.Timeout`](https://nodejs.org/api/timers.html#class-timeout)` type.
+Adding the dependency on `browser-sync` causes compile failures: [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) no longer returns `number`, but a [`NodeJS.Timeout`](https://nodejs.org/api/timers.html#class-timeout) type.
 Why is that – we didn't change our API target!?

 Turns out, `browser-sync` transitively includes a TypeScript types file (`@types/node` at the type of writing, via its [`engine.io`](https://github.com/socketio/engine.io) dependency).
 By default, these files are *automatically* discovered by the TypeScript compiler.
-We don't want that behaviour because of the *implicit* nature of it – you no longer know what types you're using.
+We don't want that behaviour because of the *implicit* nature of it – you no longer know what types you're using.
 This specific case it a classic example of that, as causes clashes with the browser API.

 To fix this you can set [`compilerOptions.types`](https://www.typescriptlang.org/tsconfig#types) in [`tsconfig.json`](https://www.typescriptlang.org/tsconfig) to `[]`.
 This will disable automatic 'global' type import from discovered TypeScript files.
 This **does not** prevent those types from being imported with an `import` statement!